Rob-Jay/Mobile-dev/README.md

 ## Creating your Account
 On the *Create your Account* screen, the user is asked to enter their **name**, **email address**, and **password**.
-Once your account has been sucessfully created, you will be forwarded to the login screen where you can enter your account credentials to login to the application.
+Once your account has been sucessfully created, you will be forwarded to the Home screen.
+The next time you use the application you can enter your account credentials to login to the application.

 ## Home Screen
 The *home* screen of our application allows the user to **logout**, **view profile details**, **create a new advertisement**, **search advertisements** and **view all recently added advertisements**.